lkarper/dog-date-api/README.md

 This API was designed for use with the application [Dog Date](https://dog-date-app.herokuapp.com/) ([GitHub](https://github.com/lkarper/dog-date-app)).
 It functions independently of the app, however, and resides at the base url "https://dog-date-api.herokuapp.com/api", which is used for all API requests.

 ## Authorization (/auth)
-Requests to endpoints that require authorization must include an 'Authorization' header with a bearer token (e.g. `Authorization: bearer \[token\]`).
-Bearer tokens are obtained by appending a valid username and password to the body of a POST request sent to the `/auth/login` endpoint.
+Requests to endpoints that require authorization must include an "Authorization" header with a bearer token (e.g. "Authorization": "bearer \[token\]").
+Bearer tokens are obtained by appending a valid username and password to the body of a POST request sent to the "/auth/login" endpoint.
 Tokens expire after fifteen minutes.
-Tokens may be refreshed before expiry by making a POST request to `/auth/refresh` with an 'Authorization' header that contains a valid bearer token.
+Tokens may be refreshed before expiry by making a POST request to "/auth/refresh" with an "Authorization" header that contains a valid bearer token.

 ## Endpoints